Another Day in Paradise: Reception

-"Another Day in Paradise" provoked controversy upon release.
+"Another Day in Paradise" provoked controversy upon release and was widely criticised.
 Some critics found the wealthy Collins unqualified to sing about the poor, while others accused him of profiteering from homelessness.
 Collins responded, "When I drive down the street, I see the same things everyone else sees.
 It's a misconception that if you have a lot of money you're somehow out of touch with reality."
-Billboard nevertheless gave a positive review, calling it a "poignant" track whose "subject matter is complemented nicely by a subdued, ethereal musical context".
+Billboard gave a positive review, calling it a "poignant" track whose "subject matter is complemented nicely by a subdued, ethereal musical context".

-Commentary of the song has been largely unfavourable.
-Singer-songwriter and political activist Billy Bragg gave a 2000 interview in which he negatively compared Collins to the Clash, stating, "Collins might write a song about the homeless, but if he doesn't have the action to go with it he's just exploiting that for a subject."
-In 2007, Blender remarked that Collins "wrote the worst song ever about homelessness", while Caroline Sullivan of The Guardian said the track addresses homelessness with the "same insight" as Melanie C's critically reviled "If That Were Me".
+Singer-songwriter and political activist Billy Bragg gave a 2000 interview in which he negatively compared Collins to the Clash, stating, "Phil Collins might write a song about the homeless, but if he doesn't have the action to go with it he's just exploiting that for a subject."
+In 2003, Andrew Collins described the song as a "bland redress" for the subject of homelessness in the New Statesman.
+In 2007, Blender remarked that Collins "wrote the worst song ever about homelessness", while Caroline Sullivan of The Guardian called it "a song that addressed the issue of homelessness with the same insight as Sporty Spice's 'If That Were Me'".
 Writing for the BBC in 2010, David Sheppard described the song's lyrics as "cringe-worthy" and gave it as an example of Collins "painting the bull's-eye on his own forehead" when it came to his negative status with music critics.
+In 2016, Mark Beaumont of NME called it "arguably the corniest multi-millionaire-notices-homelessness-from-gold-plated-limousine ballad ever recorded".

-It was reported that Collins left the UK for Switzerland in 1997, in response to the election of a socialist Labour government; Collins stated that he left to be with future wife Orianne Cevey.
+It was reported that Collins left the UK for Switzerland in 1997, in response to the election of a Labour government; Collins had actually left previously to be with his future wife Orianne Cevey.
 In 2013, MSN's Hugh Wilson said this relocation led to further accusations of hypocrisy, since Collins "bemoaned the plight of the homeless in the song 'Another Day in Paradise' " then "lugged his estimated £130 million fortune to Switzerland where the tax regime is far less punishing for the super wealthy".

 In a 2016 article for The Guardian, Michael Hann wrote, "Collins has been unfairly criticised for many things, but 'Another Day in Paradise' is not one of them.
 Criticism of that is manifestly fair."
 Hann argued that the song patronizes the general public, who "almost certainly encounter poverty more often than [Collins]", and chided Collins for "[equating] his material wealth with his listener's by pointing out that both 'you and me' are in paradise".

-On the other hand, Jamie Wales of Gigwise described the track as a "classic", and said of the hypocrisy allegations levelled at Collins, "The truth is Phil collected money for homeless charities from fans who attended his concerts and then donated double the total takings out of his own money."
+Jamie Wales of Gigwise described the track as a "classic", and said of the hypocrisy allegations levelled at Collins, "The truth is Phil collected money for homeless charities from fans who attended his concerts and then donated double the total takings out of his own money."